 As a teacher, I’ve worked with countless parents whose children have special needs.
 Often, I’ve been the first professional to broach the subject, the person who helps parents navigate their fears, concerns and the logistical process.
 In the end, many parents find they have more questions than answers.
 What’s next?
 And, how do I do what’s best for my child?

-What follows are best practices drawn from years of teaching and from interviews with parents and experts.
-They’re not a step-by-step guide but offered in the hope that they might alleviate some worry, generate questions for consideration, and offer reassurance as you navigate the path ahead.
+What follows are best practices, drawn from years of teaching and from interviews with parents and experts, that might alleviate some worry, generate questions for consideration and offer reassurance as you navigate the path ahead.